Updated: April 2020

 Some homes on the edge of Leigh are now fibre enabled.
 You can check availability for your home here:

 Availability depends on which phone exchange you are connected to, and how far away your nearest cabinet is.
+Homes which run along the B4040 on the Braydon and Minety ends of the village should be able to connect.

 Available now: Community internet network